Sahibjeetpalsingh/Weather-Classification/README.md

 ```
 Weather-Classification/
-├── index.html
+├── index.html             ← The web app — open and run
-├── classify_energy.R
+├── classify_energy.R      ← Core scoring engine
-├── analysis.R
+├── analysis.R             ← Statistical validation
-├── visualizations.R
+├── visualizations.R       ← Charts and dashboards
-├── data_fetch.R
+├── data_fetch.R           ← NOAA API integration
-├── utils.R
+├── utils.R                ← Shared helpers
-├── data.csv
+├── data.csv               ← Sample dataset
-└── docs/images/
+└── docs/images/           ← Screenshots, GIF, hero
 ```

 ---

-## The Point

-Most energy tools are either too expensive, too academic, or too opaque.
-This one is none of those.

-A transparent rule-based engine means every recommendation can be read, challenged, and understood — by a homeowner, a student, or a regional planner.
-The R pipeline means those rules are validated against real climate data, not intuition.

-**Explainable and empirically grounded.
-Both at once.**
+## What This Project Is, at Root

+It is a tool for a specific gap: the space between vague climate intuition and a decision someone can actually act on.
+It is also a methodological argument — that in domains where the science is understood and labels are hard to come by, a transparent rule-based system earns more trust than a model that performs better on paper but can't explain itself.

+The web app makes that argument accessible.
+The R pipeline makes it defensible.
+Together they demonstrate something that matters beyond this particular problem: **a model you can read is more useful than a model you can only believe.**

 ---